 OTHER SITES & ACTIVITIES

-• The hop-on-hop-off bus tour is a popular choice among many tourists.
-It is a bit of an expensive way to travel the city, but its circuit does hit all the major sights of Paris.
+- The hop-on-hop-off bus tour is a popular choice among many tourists.
+It is a bit of an expensive way to travel the city but its circuit hits all the major sights of Paris.
 It is a pleasant and convenient method of getting an overview of the city — especially if the weather is nice.
-Plus, Paris is a beautiful city, and the bus is a nice way to see the architecture and get an idea of the city’s energy.

-• Want the best view of Paris?
-Well, check out the Montparnasse Tower (which is the only skyscraper in Paris).
-It offers amazing 360-degree views of the city and it is largely void of hoards of tourists.
+- Want the best view of Paris?
+Well, check out the Montparnasse Tower (the only skyscraper in Paris).
+It offers amazing 360-degree views of the city and is largely void of hoards of tourists.
 I enjoyed doing this.

-• This no-frills boat tour of the Seine might be touristy, but we really enjoyed it.
-We wouldn’t waste your time on it during the day, but it is a very enjoyable experience at night when all the buildings are lit up — plus it’s a relaxing way to end a busy day.
+- This no-frills boat tour of the Seine might be touristy but I really enjoyed it.
+I wouldn’t waste your time on it during the day but it is an enjoyable experience at night when all the buildings are lit up—plus it’s a relaxing way to end a busy day.

-• The Paris Pass covers multiple different walking tours, including:
+- The Paris Pass covers multiple different walking tours that rotate based on their partner guides—including:

 How To Calculate The Value Of the Paris Pass